projectcalico/calico/docs/source/etcd-architecture.rst

 If necessary, the orchestrator plugin will provide feedback from the Calico network into the orchestrator.
-Examples include: providing information about Felix liveness; marking certain endpoints as failed if network setup failed;
+Examples include: providing information about Felix liveness; marking certain endpoints as failed if network setup failed.
-and so on.

 .. _calico-etcd-component: